One of the major areas of inconsistency when it comes to most people checking their prints, is the light they use.

 - Projector profiling with the Spyder 2 Pro.

-The Spyder2PRO now allows you to measure your ambient room lighting conditions before deciding on monitor calibration settings.
+- Spyder2PRO Ambient light measurement - Spyder2PRO adss feature to allow you to measure your ambient room lighting conditions before deciding on monitor calibration settings.

 - Updated PrintFIX PRO - better colour printing and B/W too...